Christian Publish House

 OUR ALLEGIANCE TO CHRIST AND THE WORD OF GOD

-CPH does not adhere to the teachings or doctrines of any single human leader such as Calvin, Arminius, Wesley, Luther, or any other historical figures.
-While we respect and learn from the contributions of these individuals to Christian thought, our ultimate allegiance is to Jesus Christ and the authoritative Word of God.
+CPH does not adhere to the teachings or doctrines of any single human leader, such as Calvin, Arminius, Wesley, Luther, or other historical figures.
+While we respect and learn from their contributions to Christian thought, our ultimate allegiance is to Jesus Christ and the authoritative Word of God.
 As it is written, "For no one can lay any foundation other than the one already laid, which is Jesus Christ" (1 Corinthians 3:11).
-We are committed to following Christ alone, as He is "the way and the truth and the life" (John 14:6), and we uphold the Bible as the inspired, infallible, and sufficient guide for all matters of faith and practice (2 Timothy 3:16-17).
+We are committed to following Christ alone, as he is "the way and the truth and the life" (John 14:6), and we uphold the Bible as the inspired, infallible, and sufficient guide for all matters of faith and practice (2 Timothy 3:16-17).

 THE LORD'S SUPPER

-CPH holds that the Lord's Supper, also known as Communion, is a profound memorial of the death of Jesus Christ.
+CPH holds that the Lord's Supper, also known as Communion, is a profound memorial of Jesus Christ's death.
 This sacrament, instituted by Christ Himself, serves as a powerful reminder of His sacrifice on the cross for our sins.
 As the Apostle Paul wrote, "For whenever you eat this bread and drink this cup, you proclaim the Lord's death until he comes" (1 Corinthians 11:26).
-Through the partaking of the bread and the cup, believers reflect on the body and blood of Christ, given for the redemption of humanity (Luke 22:19-20).
+By partaking of the bread and the cup, believers reflect on the body and blood of Christ, given for the redemption of humanity (Luke 22:19-20).

 EQUALITY AND ROLES IN THE CHURCH AND FAMILY